PHILADELPHIA REFLECTIONS

 Abundant seafood made it easy to settle here.
 Agriculture takes longer.

 As commonly stated in medical history circles, the history of the Pennsylvania Hospital is the history of American medicine.
 The beautiful old original building, with additions attached, still stands where it did in 1755, a great credit to Samuel Rhoads the builder and designer of it.
-The colonial building on Pine Street stopped housing 150 patients around 1980, supposedly at the demand of the Fire Marshall, although its perpetual fire insurance policy still owes the hospital several thousand dollars a year as unspent premium dividend.
+The colonial building on Pine Street stopped housing 150 patients around 1980, supposedly at the demand of the Fire Marshall, although its perpetual fire insurance policy still owes the hospital several thousand dollars a year as an unspent premium dividend.
 There may have been one small fire during two centuries of use, but its true fire hazard would be difficult to assert.
 It was just out of date.
 The original patient areas consisted of long open wards, with forty or so beds lined up behind fluted columns, in four sections on two floors.
 The pharmacy was on the first floor, the lunatics in the basement, and the operating rooms on the third floor under a domed skylight.
-It was entirely serviceable in 1948, when I arrived as an intern doctor.
-Individual privacy was limited to what a curtain between the beds would provide, but on the other hand it was possible for one nurse to stand at the end of a ward and recognize any distress among forty patients immediately.
-In this trade-off between delicacy and utility, utility was certain to be the preference of the Quaker founders.
-Visitors were essentially excluded, and if a patient recovered enough to be unnaturally curious about other patients, well, he was probably well enough to go home.
+It was entirely serviceable in 1948 when I arrived as an intern doctor.
+Individual privacy was limited to what a curtain between the beds would provide, but on the other hand, it was possible for one nurse to stand at the end of the award and recognize any distress among forty patients immediately.
+In this trade-off between delicacy and utility, the utility was certain to be preferred by the Quaker founders.
+Visitors were essentially excluded, and if a patient recovered enough to be unnaturally curious about neighboring patients, well, he had probably recovered enough to go home.